joselitorapisora/joselitorapisora.github.io/_posts/2025-05-03-screen-timer.md

 It has served me numerous times in the past, particularly when I needed a GUI for a time/activity logger, and various production and engineering utility tools for work.

-Check out their website to get a feel for what this tool can do!
+Check out their website to get a feel for what this tool can do.
 <https://www.autohotkey.com/>

 ![Image 1](/assets/images/2025-05-03/s1.png)